freealise/freealise/subs/README.md

 for denoising average several frames, use median filter
 combine animation with audioplays

-script in json with javascript functions (most like coding, least awkward)
+script in ascii (most like coding, least awkward)
-pseudocode is poetry; OOP ?